ivanZanardi/tf2/examples/README.md

 Next, configure your environment as shown in the provided `env.sh` script.
 This script defines a few helpful bash functions that use the [`module`](https://github.com/envmodules/modules/tree/main) system to load the installed version of TF2.

+3. **Generate the Input File**

+Generate the input file for the saved TensorFlow model using the script provided in the [`tools`](https://github.com/ivanZanardi/tf2/tree/main/tf2/tools/) module.

 3. **Run the Examples**

 Once the environment is set up, you can run the examples using the `main.sh` script found in each example directory.